alexgerasimov73/binance-trading-app/README.md

 This project is structured with a focus on scalability and maintainability.
 All API requests and WebSocket interactions are managed within Redux slices, and components are optimized for reusability and testing.

+## Demo

+You can open demo on [GitHub Pages](https://alexgerasimov73.github.io/binance-trading-app/).

 ### Prerequisites

 - **Node.js** v16 or later